-Looking For a New Hyundai Sonata Hybrid in your area?
+Looking for a Used Sonata Hybrid in your area?

 Wholesome mileage numbers, a roomy and welcoming cabin, superb warranty coverage, a spiffy profile, and decent ride and handling characteristics all endow the 2012 Sonata Hybrid.The Bad